Evantopian/mapigen/src/mapigen/registry/AUTH_NOTICE.md

 ## Services Requiring Attention

-No services appear to require an authentication override at this time.
+The following services have no declared authentication types after processing and may require an override to be added to `overrides.json`:
+- `aws-sellers`